King’s School SEN Information Report

 2. The school's policies for the identification and assessment of pupils with special educational needs:

 The school’s policy for identifying children with SEN is in line with the SEND Code of Practice 2014.
-A copy of this can be found on the school website.
 The school recognises that a child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 As defined in the 2014 Code of Practice, the school accepts that a young person has a learning difficulty or disability if they: have a significantly greater difficulty in learning than the majority of others of the same age; or if they have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

 3. Information about the school’s policies for making provision for students with special educational needs whether or not pupils have Education and Health Care Plans, including: